 We are using the Crowdcast platform, which is encrypted and secure.
 This enables up to four speakers on screen at a time and auditors can ask questions or comment upon discussions through typing in ‘chat’ and posting a question in the ‘question’ box.
 The chat function will be disabled for people watching on catch-up, and a copy of the comments will be sent to the event organisers.
 While no online forum will be identical to face-to-face meetings, Crowdcast offers the opportunity to run parallel sessions, a series of sessions in the same event, and for attendees to connect and chat before the session(s).
 In this respect, it replicates many of the functions of face-to-face meetings.

 Speakers require an up-to-date web browser.
-Crowdcast works best on Chrome, then Mozilla Firefox, then Safari and Edge.
+Crowdcast works best on Chrome, then Edge, Brave and Mozilla Firefox, then Safari.
 Headphones must be worn to prevent feedback and speakers will be invited should be prepared to be online thirty minutes before the event to check sound.
 Setup checks will be sent to speakers in advance of the event and speakers will also be offered a quick test session to help them to grow accustomed to the platform.

 The SRS will set up the Crowdcast, provide the digital platform and technical support throughout the event, act as moderator for the event in consultation with the chair, and advertise events via our networks.
 It is expected that the organiser of the event will be responsible for coordinating the speakers, agreeing a time and date for the event and advertising it through their own networks.
 We suggest no more than three named speakers for an event and the organiser will be expected to chair it, unless they have nominated someone else.

 Due to the way we engage online, we advise that events are scheduled to last no more than one hour, but each session can be broadcast live for up to two hours, should you need longer.

 We suggest the following formats, but are open to alternatives to suit your needs: